XTLS/Xray-docs-next/docs/en/config/inbounds/dokodemo.md

 ## Usage

-Dokodemo-door can be used as Transparent proxy (in the next section) and can be used to mapping a port.
+Dokodemo-door can be used as Transparent proxy (in the next section) and can be used to map a port.

-Some services does not support proxy likes SOCKS5, but using Tun or Tproxy could be too complicated.
-If these services only communicate with only one port (like iperf, Minecraft server, Wireguard endpoint, etc.), dokodemo-door can be used.
+Some services do not support proxy likes Socks5, but using Tun or Tproxy could be too complicated.
+If these services only communicate with a single IP address and port (example: iperf, Minecraft server, Wireguard endpoint), dokodemo-door can be used.

 Below is an example config (if the default outbound is an effective proxy):